focus-editor/focus/LOG.md

 - Subpixel rendering: support other types of panels (lookup ft2-lcd_rendering) (not useful for the editor, but may be useful for games)
 - Don't redraw if nothing has changed
-- See if we can add a new edit type just for typing chars to avoid allocating them on the heap

 # DONE
 + Multiple cursors